 Freddie Mercury endures this in the music video for Queen's "Crazy Little Thing Called Love".

 One word: Jacqueline.
-The following examples are merely a sampling, as cataloging every single time something like this has happened to her may be impossible:
+The following examples are merely a sampling, as cataloging every single time something like this has happened to her may require its own website:

 Tended to lose her clothes a lot as Miss Texas in the USWA in Memphis.